K2 Black Panther: Passive protection systems

-Despite South Korea producing K1 tanks, a dispatched team from the GDLS installed Special Armor Package (SAP) to prevent Koreans from physically accessing the Special Armor Package (SAP), which was identical to that of the M1 Abrams, in order to protect the United States' intellectual property rights and national security.
+Despite South Korea producing K1 tanks, a dispatched team from the GDLS installed Special Armor Package (SAP) to prevent Koreans from physically accessing the Special Armor Package, which was identical to that of the M1 Abrams, in order to protect the United States' intellectual property rights and national security.
 Armor for main battle tanks was commonly regarded as top secret and its technology was unlikely to be exported.
 Therefore, developing domestic armor was the only option in order to design a tank.
-The ADD and Samyang Comtech developed Korean Special Armor Plate (KSAP) for the K1A1 project, and South Korea also keeps most information in secret.
+The ADD and Samyang Comtech developed Korean Special Armor Package (KSAP) for the K1A1 project, and South Korea also keeps most information in military secret level 2.
 In 1996, South Korea received 1,250 hp variant Russian domestic specification T-80Us along with Kontakt-5 explosive reactive armor (ERA), and studied its composite armor and ERA technology, which contributed to development of domestic armors.

 The K2 uses a modular armor system in order to replace the inner material much quicker when it is damaged or whenever an enhanced version is available.
 Its armor was redesigned based on K1A1's KSAP, and is made of POSCO MIL-12560H armor steel, Samyang Comtech silicon carbide (SiC) ceramic plates, and aluminum (Al).
 The frontal armor has been claimed to be effective against the 120 mm APFSDS round fired from the L55 gun.
-ERA blocks are also present, with the addition of ultra-high hardness and high-hardness armor package and non-explosive reactive armor (NERA) planned for the K2 Product Improvement Program (PIP) and export variant specification.
+ERA blocks are also present, with the formerly planned addition of ultra-high hardness and high-hardness armor package and non-explosive reactive armor (NERA) for the K2 Product Improvement Program (PIP) and export variant specification.